nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 p/[NEW DESCRIPTION]
 member/[MEMBER INDEX]
 remove/[MEMBER INDEX]
-add : to add a member to a task
+To add a member to a task, enter 'add'

 Only type a singular update at given time!
 Only the first command will be updated if multiple updates are written